 Fed kids are happy kids.
 And toddlers seem to be able to eat nonstop.
 So even if you just ate before your session, it doesn’t hurt to have snacks tucked away just in case.

 Bonus tip: Fruit snacks are like gold.
-You want your child to sit still with you for a few minutes, hold some fruit snacks in your hand!
+If you want your child to sit still with you for a few minutes, hold some fruit snacks in your hand!

-Dress them in something they can run, play, and get dirty in.
+Dress your toddler in something they can run, play, and get dirty in.

-Bonus tip: It is often a good idea to arrive a few minutes early and dress them once you arrive at your session location.
+Bonus tip: It is often a good idea to arrive a few minutes early and dress younger kids once you arrive at your session location.

 In the end, if you follow these tips you will have a gallery full of beautiful photos.
-They may not be ones where everyone is sitting “perfectly” posed, smiling straight at the camera (which if that’s what you’re looking for, you wouldn’t be following me anyways!), but they will be real, full of personality, full of your own family’s personality.
+They may not be ones where everyone is sitting “perfectly” posed, smiling straight at the camera (which if that’s what you’re looking for, you wouldn’t be following me anyways!).
+However, they will be real, full of your own family’s personality, love and joy.

-Ready to full on embrace the chaos and beauty of the toddler stage?
-Book your family photo session below!
+Ready to fully embrace the chaos and beauty of this busy toddler stage?
+Contact me to book your family photo session.